arenaxr/arena-unity/COMPONENTS_PRIORITY.md

 * **`ArenaSound` (DONE)**: Maps directly to Unity's `AudioSource`.
 Properties like `volume`, `loop`, `autoplay`, and `positional` (`spatialBlend`) are trivial to assign.
 The only minor work is loading an AudioClip from a URL.
 * **`ArenaShadow` (DONE)**: Maps natively to Unity's `MeshRenderer.shadowCastingMode` and `receiveShadows`.
 This is extremely easy to toggle.
-* **`ArenaGltfModelLod`**: Unity has a native `LODGroup` component built exactly for this purpose.
+* **`ArenaGltfModelLod` (DONE)**: Unity has a native `LODGroup` component built exactly for this purpose.
 You just need to instantiate the models and assign them to the LOD threshold array.
 * **`ArenaGotoUrl` & `ArenaGotoLandmark` (DONE)**: `GotoUrl` is a one-liner: `Application.OpenURL(url)`. `GotoLandmark` is a simple `Transform.SetPositionAndRotation` for the main camera rig.
 * **Physics (`ArenaStaticBody`, `ArenaDynamicBody`, `ArenaImpulse`) (DONE)**:
   * *Note: `static-body`, `dynamic-body`, and `impulse` have been deprecated in favor of `physx-*` style properties (e.g., `physx-body`, `physx-material`, `physx-joint`).*